Admin

 Participation in Extracurricular/Co-curricular Activities

 In order to participate in extracurricular/co-curricular activities or athletic programs, students must adhere to Board policies, school-based criteria, and applicable law.
 A student may not be eligible to participate in extracurricular/co-curricular activities for certain disciplinary offenses.
-It is important for students to understand that the behavioral expectations placed upon students by the school can extend beyond the classroom and school campus (i.e. social media), therefore, off-campus behavior may impact a student’s participation in extracurricular/co-curricular activities to the extent such conduct causes a substantial disruption to the operation of the school and/or activity Pursuant to Florida law, the Board has the authority to withhold participation privileges from students.
+It is important for students to understand that the behavioral expectations placed upon students by the school can extend beyond the classroom and school campus (i.e. social media), therefore, off-campus behavior may impact a student’s participation in extracurricular/co-curricular activities to the extent such conduct causes a substantial disruption to the operation of the school and/or activity.
+Pursuant to Section 1006.15, Florida Statutes, the Board has the authority to withhold participation privileges from students.
 In addition, schools reserve the right to remove any student for any offense of the Code, which substantially disrupts the school or community.

 A student may not participate in any extracurricular/co-curricular activity if the student participated in that same sport at another school during the same school year unless the student has been relocated due to foster care placement, experienced death of a parent/guardian, or been impacted by military orders or court-ordered changes in custody.
 A student’s eligibility to participate in extracurricular/co-curricular activities may not be affected by recruiting allegations until a final determination has been reached.

 The Juvenile Justice System has committed to working in conjunction with school officials toward maintaining standards of behavior for all students including those who participate in extracurricular/co-curricular activities.
 With this in mind, any student who has been formally charged with a felony or similar offense by a prosecuting attorney shall be excluded from participation in extracurricular/co-curricular activities for a minimum of one calendar year.
 If the student is not found guilty or if the charges are dismissed, the student may return upon presenting documentation of the court’s decision.
 Additionally, a student is ineligible to participate in extracurricular/co-curricular activities if a court order prohibits the student’s enrollment in a traditional school setting.
+Final determination of eligibility rests with the district administrator responsible for the supervision of athletics.

 Any student who has committed a Level III hazing offense shall be excluded from participation in extracurricular/co-curricular activities for a minimum of one calendar year.
 Any student who has committed a Level IV hazing offense shall be excluded from participation in extracurricular/co-curricular activities for the remainder of their enrollment at OCPS.